-Annual Bonus: 1 free night in any category 1 to 4 Hyatt each anniversary, which in most cases will more than make up for the annual fee.
+Annual Bonus: 1 free night in any category 1 – 4 Hyatt after your cardmember anniversary.

-Additional Perks: Free Hyatt Gold Passport Platinum status, the primary benefit being free in-room Internet and late checkout.
+Additional Perks: Free World of Hyatt Discoverist status, the primary benefits being premium in-room Internet, a free bottle of water daily and late checkout when available.

-Earning: Earn 3 Hyatt points per $1 spent at Hyatt, 2 Hyatt points per $1 spent at restaurants, car rental agencies and airline tickets purchased directly from the airlines and 1 Hyatt point per $1 spent on everything else.
+Earning: Earn 4 Hyatt points per $1 spent at Hyatt, 2 Hyatt points per $1 spent at restaurants, on airline tickets purchased directly from the airlines, on transit and commuting, as well as fitness club and gym memberships, and 1 Hyatt point per $1 spent on everything else.

 My Thoughts: My wife and I are big fans of Hyatt hotels.
-We’ve never been disappointed in any property, whether it was the lower end Hyatt Places or the higher end Hyatt Regencies, our stays have always been great.
-If you go for this card, be sure to take full advantage of the 2 free nights by using them at the highest-level property that fits your travel plans.
-While Hyatt Places are good, I would not use my 2 free nights at one if I could avoid it.
+We’ve never been disappointed in any property, whether it was the lower end Hyatt Places or the higher end Park Hyatts, our stays have always been great.
+If Hyatt is your go-to hotel, then you definitely want to consider adding this card to your wallet.

-Annual Bonus: 1 free night in a category 1 to 5 Marriott.
-Again, this perk can more than make up for the annual fee in subsequent years.
+Annual Bonus: 1 free night in a redemption level property up to 35,000 points/night.
+This perk can more than make up for the annual fee in subsequent years.